 Image credit: Coal Action Network

-“Through the memorial we bring to life the memories of every person harmed by the injustices of the climate crisis,” said Coal Action Network’s Elara Shurety.
+“Through the memorial brought to life the memories of every person harmed by the injustices of the climate crisis,” said Coal Action Network’s Elara Shurety.

-“We’ve laid wreaths naming climate wrecking projects we want Lloyd’s to rule out underwriting today and help to prevent billions of lives being destroyed by climate impacts.”
+“We’ve laid wreaths naming climate-wrecking projects we want Lloyd’s of London to rule out underwriting today, and help to prevent billions of lives being destroyed by climate impacts.
+Lloyd’s needs to stop ignoring the climate science and communities being affected by climate breakdown.”